SUGAM-ARORA/Refrigerator/CONTRIBUTE.md

 <h1 align="center">✨ Contributors Guide ✨</h1>
-<h3 align="center">Welcome to UniCollab Network! 😍<br> We appreciate your interest in contributing.😊 <br>This guide will help you get started with the project and make your first contribution.</h3>
+<h3 align="center">Welcome to Smart Refrigerator! 😍<br> We appreciate your interest in contributing.😊 <br>This guide will help you get started with the project and make your first contribution.</h3>

 ![Line](https://user-images.githubusercontent.com/85225156/171937799-8fc9e255-9889-4642-9c92-6df85fb86e82.gif)